MatthiasLohr/ansible-role-tincvpn/README.md

 # Ansible Role for tinc VPN

 This is an Ansible role for setting up one or many tinc VPN networks (https://www.tinc-vpn.org/).
+This is a fork from https://mlohr.com/ansible-role-for-tinc-vpn/ for supporting Scaleway provider.

 ## Usage